aniket-agarwal1999/Style_Transfer/README.md

 <h3>General Information</h3>
 This project has been performed using SqueezeNet rather than the normal norm of using VGG16.
 I experimented on both of them and found VGG to be way more heavier than SqueezeNet and also not converging 5 times more iterations than this.
 Also when viewed the texture(basically, style) from both the nets using a different net, it was found that VGG showed much arbitrary textures as compared to SqueezeNet, which may be due to the fact of VGG recognizing more intricate features of the style image which is of the rather lesser importance in case of style transfer, but of much more importance in the case of DeepDream.:smile:

+Also one more important thing is that there is also a **total variational loss** that is specified in loss function of the program.
+It basically just improves the final quality of the image obtained by reducing the variance between each and each pixel and hence smoothening out the whole thing.

+<h3> Run this </h3>
+Just run up all the cells sequentially and at the end you can tune with the hyperparameters of the network.

+Because the style weights can be taken up from may layers that's why you can specify a list of them, and also specify the weight associated with each one of them.
+And with the basic knowledge that the early layers of the network get some of the primitive features of the image like color and simple lines while deeper layers get more specific features like shape of faces and eyes, etc be careful to set the weights accordingly to the final response you wish.

+Also rather than just changing around the layers and weights, you can also select a whole new model(other than SqueezeNet) so as to get even more awesome outputs.